 Maintaining your antenatal appointment schedule ensures that your healthcare team can check in with your developing baby on a regular basis.
 During your first appointment you will discuss the schedule with your healthcare practitioner, to determine if it will suit your needs, and to ensure that all necessary tests and checks will be done at the most appropriate times.

-At Sirius Health we look forward to building relationships with our patients, to offer an intimate level of antenatal care that extends into support for your family and newborn baby.
+At Super Health Chatswood Medical Centre we look forward to building relationships with our patients, to offer an intimate level of antenatal care that extends into support for your family and newborn baby.
 While we realise it is not always possible we do recommend expecting mothers come to their antenatal appointments with a partner to offer support.

 Your First Antenatal Appointment

 Your first appointment is the longest antenatal session because your medical history needs to be recorded, and certain tests will need to be performed.
 It’s the start of a long relationship and sharing all the right information provides a good foundation for your developing baby.

 Some of the tests you can expect include

 - Blood pressure

 - Blood profile tests